kubernetes/enhancements/keps/sig-apps/3189-downscale-pod-picker/README.md

 ## Summary

-Extend Deployments/ReplicaSets with a `downscalePodPicker` field that specifies a user-provided REST API to help decide which Pods are removed when `replicas` is decreased.
+A new `downscalePodPicker` field will be added to `ReplicaSetSpec` and `DeploymentSpec`, this field specifies a user-created Pod-Picker REST API that is queried to determine which Pods are removed when replicas is decreased.

 ## Motivation